SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **Project Settings -> HTML5 -> Emscripten -> Multithreading support** is set to **False** by default, and you should have it set to this in your projects.
 HTML5 multithreading is not fully supported in this fork and currently only seems to work when packaging in Development mode (Test/Shipping renders a black screen).
 - **Debug/DebugGame packaging is not supported**.
 Only Development, Testing, and Shipping packaging is supported.
 - **MacOS with dedicated graphics (e.g. Intel Macs with NVIDIA/AMD cards) may not automatically use dedicated graphics** (reason unknown at the moment) which can result in much worse performance.
 Users with external displays plugged in will already be using dedicated graphics so should be fine.
 Other users can temporarily [disable Automatic graphics switching](https://support.apple.com/en-us/HT202043) to force use of dedicated graphics.
 - Safari does not currently allow pointerlock (mouse cursor capture) once in fullscreen due to an [issue](https://bugs.webkit.org/show_bug.cgi?id=272136).
 As a workaround, an experimental option is available in **Project Settings -> HTML5 -> Emscripten -> Request pointerlock before fullscreen (Experimental)** which, although not reliable, will try to capture the pointer before switching to full screen, which sometimes works OK.
+This will likely be fixed soon in an upcoming Safari release so is only a temporary feature.
 - **Safari mouse sensitivity is dramatically different to Firefox/Chrome-based browsers**.
 This may be due to how Safari reports mouse events and/or mouse movementX/Y - see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/movementX) and [issue](https://github.com/w3c/pointerlock/issues/42).
 - **Project Settings -> Rendering -> Mobile -> Mobile MSAA** should always be set to **No MSAA** (the default) as mobile MSAA is not supported (if enabled it will cause an "Assertion failed" error on startup).
 - **Video playing, and likely anything related to Unreal [Media Framework](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/IntegratingMedia/MediaFramework/) does not work**.